authgear/authgear-server/docs/specs/account-lockout.md

     max_attempts: 6 # Maximum attempts to login before the account was locked
     history_duration: "10m" # The duration of login histories participated in  max_attempts
     minimum_duration: "1m" # The initial lockout duration of the account
-    maximum_duration: "5m" # The maximum lockout duraction of the account after multipled by backoff_factor
+    maximum_duration: "5m" # The maximum lockout duration of the account after multipled by backoff_factor
     backoff_factor: 2 # The factor to be multiplied to calculate lockout duration in subsequent login failures
 ```